envy/esp-knx-ip/README.md

 # ESP-KNX-IP #

 This is a library for the ESP8266 to enable KNXnet/IP communication.
 It uses UDP multicast on 224.0.23.12:3671.
-It it intended to be used with the Arduino platform for the ESP8266.
+It is intended to be used with the Arduino platform for the ESP8266.

 ## How to use ##